-- 1. Recognize the importance of manufacturing and mitigating manufacturing risk to the success of a program/project - Accept manufacturing risk management as a basic responsibility, on par with the management of any other risk - Recognize that mitigating manufacturing risk can be the key ingredient of success in transitioning a technology, product or process to a program - Recognize manufacturing maturity and risk as key factors in defining and achieving program/project cost, schedule and performance goals - 2.
+- Recognize that mitigating manufacturing risk can be the key ingredient of success in transitioning a technology, product, or process to a program - Recognize manufacturing maturity and risk as key factors in defining and achieving program/project cost, schedule, and performance goals - 2.
 Manage manufacturing risk - Incorporate the management of manufacturing maturity, risk, and cost into the basic fabric of managing the program/project - Assess, plan, budget, and manage to reach manufacturing maturity and cost targets. - Conduct assessments of manufacturing maturity and risk to increase the probability of program success and integrate the results into a broader effort to manage programmatic risk - 3.
-Monitor the status and progress of manufacturing risk mitigation activities - Know the MRL of every technology or product being considered for application in the program/project - Assess and understand manufacturing readiness and risk early in each phase of an acquisition program to establish a baseline - Include contractual Statement of Work (SOW) taskings (see Section 6) for the prime contractor and suppliers to support MRL Assessments including "best practices" that improve producibility, quality, and affordability - Do not rely totally on contractor manufacturing assessments - Incorporate manufacturing maturity examination and progress monitoring in management reviews, system engineering technical reviews, and progress reporting - 4.
-Utilize SMEs from outside the program to help mitigate manufacturing risk - Use manufacturing expertise available on product center and within the Service/Agency manufacturing technology programs to supplement staff - Identify and access trained and experienced manufacturing subject matter experts outside of the Service/Agency

-- Use DCMA as a source of information about strengths and weaknesses in a contractor's manufacturing operations - 5.
-Develop staff skills in identifying and mitigating manufacturing risk - Review the information and tools available on the DoD MRL site - Support manufacturing training for program/project staff
+Monitor the status and progress of manufacturing risk mitigation activities - Know the MRL of every technology or product being considered for application in the program/project - Assess and understand manufacturing readiness and risk early in each phase of an acquisition program to establish a baseline - Include contractual SOW taskings (see Section 6) for the prime contractor and suppliers to support MRL Assessments including best practices that improve producibility, quality, and affordability - Do not rely totally on contractor manufacturing assessments - Incorporate manufacturing maturity examination and progress monitoring in management reviews, SETRs, and progress reporting - 4.
+Use SMEs from outside the program to help mitigate manufacturing risk - Use manufacturing expertise available in the product center and within the responsible organization manufacturing technology programs to supplement staff - Identify and access trained and experienced manufacturing SMEs outside of the responsible organization - Use DCMA as a source of information about strengths and weaknesses in a contractor's manufacturing operations - 5.
+Develop staff skills in identifying and mitigating manufacturing risk - Review the information and tools available on the DoD MRL site - Support manufacturing training for responsible organization staff